Cosmological horizon: Future horizon

+The current concordance or Lambda-CDM model of cosmology is based on an accelerating universe.
+Extrapolating the model into the far future predicts an universe consisting solely of our Milky Way.
+Light from distant galaxies will be redshifted so much as become invisible.
+Thus observational evidence for cosmology, including the particle horizon, will be unverifiable.

-Practical horizons
+Other horizons

 While not technically "horizons" in the sense of an impossibility for observations due to relativity or cosmological solutions, there are practical horizons which include the optical horizon, set at the surface of last scattering.
 This is the farthest distance that any photon can freely stream.
+The Hubble sphere is also called the "photon horizon".
 Similarly, there is a "neutrino horizon" set for the farthest distance a neutrino can freely stream and a gravitational wave horizon at the farthest distance that gravitational waves can freely stream.
 The latter is predicted to be a direct probe of the end of cosmic inflation.

+History

+The nature of cosmological horizons was clarified by Wolfgang Rindler in 1956.
+He distinguished instantaneous events like a supernova from world lines, a string of events like light from a durable object like galaxy.
+The behavior of world lines became the basis for splitting the observable and unobservable universe.